eMetaboHUB/MS-CleanR/README.md

 See the documentation and tutorial for more information.

-Needs MS-DIAL v4.00 or higher.
-Needs MS-FINDER 3.30 or higher
+Needs MS-DIAL (v4.00 or higher) and MS-FINDER (3.30 or higher): http://prime.psc.riken.jp/compms/index.html

 ### TODO
 Publication link